eduvpn/documentation/EXPIRE_AT_NIGHT.md

 which a session expires is 90 days, but this can be modified by the administrator.

-The `sessionExpiry` becomes the upper bound of when the session will expire.
+The `sessionExpiry` becomes the _upper bound_ of when the session will expire.
-The new expiry is moved back in time until the first 04:00 is reached.
+The new expiry is rolled back in time until the previous 04:00 is reached.
 This could be the same day, or the previous day if the time is currently between 00:00 and 04:00.

+For example if it is currently Monday 10:00 and the `sessionExpiry` is set to `P7D`, i.e. 7 days, the session will expire at 04:00 on the Monday after and not at 10:00 as it might interfere with the VPN use during working hours.

 **NOTE**: currently the nightly expiry ONLY works when the `sessionExpiry` is `P7D` (7 days) or longer.
-We may implement this also for sessions that expire sooner.
+We may implement this also for sessions that expire sooner, please let us know if you have any ideas on this.
+For example, how would that work when the expiry is say `PT12H`, i.e. 12 hours?

 ## Server Configuration